 4.10 Even if you opt out of receiving marketing, we may still use your personal data for other purposes provided we have a lawful basis to do so.

 4.11 We will only use your personal data for the purpose that we originally collected it for, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.

 4.12 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to use your personal data in this manner.

 4.13 We may process your personal data (without your knowledge or consent) where this is required or permitted by law.

 5.1 We may have to share your personal data with third parties further details of which are set out in Part 4 of Schedule 1.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 They can only process your personal data for specified purposes and in accordance with our instructions.

 6.1 We do not transfer your personal data outside the European Economic Area (EEA).

-6.2 OR We share your personal data within the Fivancial LLC Group.
+6.2 OR We share your personal data within the Fivancial Inc. Group.
 This will involve transferring your data outside the European Economic Area (EEA).